Board of Directors

 Stuart founded SRI, where he currently serves as Science Director to continue his research into self-regulation.

 Brenda Smith-Chant began her career as a research expert by examining how kids learn to count.
 This important research lead to work with Peel Public Health on the transition to parenthood, publishing research findings on early numeracy and literacy, and work with multiple community-action research projects, such as the CARA Project (Community Aboriginal Recreation Activators) and Best Start community pilot projects.
 For Brenda, self-regulation is directly connected to her research in cognitive development as it lead her to look at the social, educational, cultural, language, and parenting influences on children’s thinking development.
 In addition to her research, Brenda was a foster parent.
 She began to see the damaging effects of trauma, stress, and anxiety on her foster children, and how feelings of safety allowed them to blossom.
 These two areas, research into early learning and foster parenting, have combined under Dr. Shanker’s guidance to inform Brenda’s self-regulation work.

-Brenda currently serves as Sr. Researcher & Sr. Research Advisor at SRI.
+Brenda currently serves as Director of Research at SRI.
 The questions that drive Brenda’s current research are those that directly impact people, their families, and those they work with.
 For Brenda research is about doing her best to “making things better.”

 Linda Warren is respected by her peers for committing to the well-being of her communities in diverse ways.
 Linda believes self-regulation is the foundation of a happy life of learning and living.
 She is grateful for the opportunity to continue her journey of self-regulation learning with Dr. Shanker and is committed to supporting others on theirs.